What You’ll Learn 💾

 Text/CSV (*.txt, *.csv)

-Delimited ASCII text file.
-With checked Export events you can also export events to the CSV file.
+Delimited ASCII text file: If Export Events is checked, events will also be exported to the CSV file.

 Sony (*.log)